-Firstly what I’m talking about is not the ‘baby blues’ – which is medically defined as mild symptoms, including some that I list below, that resolve after two weeks at most.
+What I’m talking about is not the ‘baby blues’ – which is medically defined as mild symptoms that resolve after two weeks, at most.
 We need to be careful about confusing the two.
 Sufferers are feeling fragile and awful enough without also feeling misunderstood or worse – dismissed.

-By the time patients are referred to me for psychological intervention they will report some or all of the following list of symptoms, and will often have been suffering greatly for months, often in isolation, ashamed that they are not happy with their newborn bundle of joy (or maybe noise and poop??).
+By the time patients are referred to me for psychological intervention, they will report some or all of the symptoms I’m about to list below.
+The suffering will have already been going on for months, often in isolation.
+Sometimes the shame of not being happy with their newborn bundle of joy (or maybe noise and poop??) is accompanied by guilt.

-Anyway – here’s the list.
-You’ll be likely nodding and saying ‘yup’ a lot as you read through it.
-That’s OK because, and please remember this, after these feelings are normal postpartum (yes they are, you are not incompetent, weird or a bad mother).
-If they persist for longer than a couple of weeks and it still feels bleak and unmanageable, that’s when you might be moving from ‘baby blues’ to PPD.
+If you find yourself nodding and saying ‘yup’ a lot as you read through it the list below, remember that it’s OK.
+All of these feelings are normal postpartum (yes they are, you are not incompetent, weird or a bad mother) feelings.
+And these feelings persist for longer than a couple of weeks and it still feels bleak and unmanageable, that’s when you might be moving from ‘baby blues’ to PPD.

 - Anxiety / fearfulness

 - Loss of interest in yourself, grooming, washing, dressing etc